nirist/sky130_via_generator/README.md

 This Python script controlled with a GUI is used to generate layout of vias or via stacks for metals 1 through 5 in a form of .mag files for usage in the magIC VLSI layout tool with the open source SkyWater 130nm technology.
 The vias/via stacks are DRC clean and feature at least two vias between all of needed metal layers for the via or via stack in the layout for ensuring a better yield.

+# Prerequisites:
-# Prerequisites (I needed these on an Ubuntu machine):
+I needed these on an Ubuntu machine.

   Packages:
     qt5-default (installed via 'apt')
     opencv--python (installed via 'pip')

   Other:
     Make sure your .magicrc file is present in the location of this script.